NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Slip With The Breeze.md

 **Prerequisites** expert in Athletics
 * * *
 You create gusts of wind when you jump, allowing you to carry yourself across greater distances.
-You gain the [[Feats/Quick Jump|Quick Jump]] and [[Feats/Powerful Leap|Powerful Leap]] skill feats as bonus feats.
+You gain the [[Quick Jump|Quick Jump]] and [[Powerful Leap|Powerful Leap]] skill feats as bonus feats.

 *Source: Pathfinder Lost Omens: Ancestry Guide*
 *OGL*